Monument record 1160/2 - Northampton's Saxon Defences

 Summary

 The line of Northampton's Saxon defences has been argued on topographical grounds with modern streets fossilising intra- and extra-mural streets of this period.
-Probably 10th century
+Probably 10th century.
+Archaeological excavations have yet to confirm this alignment, although late Saxon defences have been found at Green Street to the south-west of the town.
+[See individual records for further details]

 Map